 Most of the music dates from 1900 to 1970 but includes a substantial number of examples from the nineteenth century.
 It is representative of the many and varied forms of music that have been popular, including show tunes, jazz, dance, etc. from Great Britain, the United States and Australia.
 Much of the collection are popular songs from overseas that have been published in Australia and feature Australian stage performers' portraits on the covers.

 Catalogue of the exhibition of sheet music from the Rare Books Collection, Stardust Melodies.

-Lynda.com is a constantly growing library of more than 1400 courses and instructional 82,000 videos in streaming video format.
-Subjects covered range from 3D + Animation; Audio; Business including Office and Google software; Design; Developer; Photography and Video; and Web and social media.
+LinkedIn learning is a constantly growing library of more than 1400 courses and instructional 82,000 videos in streaming video format.
+Subjects covered range from 3D + Animation; Audio; Business including Microsoft Office and Google software; Design; Developer; Photography and Video; and Web and social media.
 Videos use screenshots, narration, live action, smart boards, charts and graphics, audio and include captioning.
 In addition to courses on Excel and Word, you can learn how to use software such as Logic and Protools and Abelton etc.

 Note: You will need to register with your monash university email address